 Educate yourself on child healthcare

 There are a lot of things new dads have to learn quickly when it comes to raising children.
 But one of the most important things is how to properly care for their babies.
-Here are a few ways you can prepare for the unexpected:
+Feeding them healthy and nutritious food like the ones from Serenity Kids can be very helpful.
+Additionally, it is imperative for parents to be ready whenever emergencies occur.

 Get familiar with baby CPR and first aid